qidi-community/Plus4-Wiki/content/BeaconH/stew675/README.md

 # Stew's Beacon Contact Installation Guide and configuration settings

-Note that all these configurations relate ONLY to using the Beacon in Contact mode.
+Note that all these configurations relate ONLY to using the Beacon in Contact mode on the Qidi Plus4 Printer

 ## Quick Summary Guide